louislam/uptime-kuma/CONTRIBUTING.md

 - Any breaking changes
 - Duplicated pull request
 - Buggy
+- UI/UX is not close to Uptime Kuma
 - Existing logic is completely modified or deleted for no reason
 - A function that is completely out of scope
+- Unnesscary large code changes (Hard to review, casuse code conflicts to other pull requests)

+I will mark your pull request in the [milestones](https://github.com/louislam/uptime-kuma/milestones), if I am plan to review and merge it.

+Also, please don't rush or ask for ETA, because I have to understand the pull request, make sure it is no breaking changes and stick to my vision of this project, especially for large pull requests.

 ### Recommended Pull Request Guideline